This report describes an outbreak of septicaemia and respiratory disease in a feeder enterprise.

 The recovered calf had been found in early stages three days previously; it was febrile, was coughing and had malaena.
 It was treated with Oxytetracycline daily for three days.
 After two days its faeces and temperature returned to normal.
 On examination it had a normal temperature, marked dyspnoea and cough.

 The calf that died had evidence of dark malaena.
 The animal was dehydrated.
-Throughout the carcase there was evidence of petechial haemorrhages, including muscle planes, serosal surfaces and omentum.
+Throughout the carcass there was evidence of petechial haemorrhages, including muscle planes, serosal surfaces and omentum.
 There was extensive fluid in thorax, which quickly clotted on exposure to air.
 The thoracic cavity had large amount thick fibrin adhering to lungs and this was also in the pericardial sac.
 The lungs were deflated and small.
 The airways were filled with a 'beaten egg white' froth.
 The gastrointestinal tract distal from and including abomasum was filled with clotted blood.
 The sources of the haemorrhage were a series of small abomasal ulcers and diffuse haemorrhage from the pyloric mucosa.
 There were healed ulcers which were larger than those that haemorrhaged.
 All lymph nodes and the spleen were enlarged.

-The euthanased calf had mild to marked petechial haemorrhages throughout the carcase.
+The euthanased calf had mild to marked petechial haemorrhages throughout the carcass.
 There was excess yellow thoracic and pericardial fluid which clotted quickly on exposure to air.
 The lungs had gelatinous fluid between the lobes and were oedematous.
 All lymph nodes and the spleen were enlarged.
 There were frank blood clots in LI and caecum only.
 The source of the haemorrhage appeared to be from several small ulcers in distal ileum, just proximal to the ileocaecal valve.

 The dead calf had moderate diffuse periacinar fatty change in the liver with occasional hepatocellular necrosis.
 The lung had prominent diffuse oedema, with light pink proteinaceous fluid in airways.
 There was severe diffuse subpleural oedema with dilated lymphatics.
 The heart had no significant histopathologic abnormalities.
 The Bowman's spaces in the kidneys were diffusely distended with proteinaceous fluid.